Kouvola railway station

 The Kouvola railway station (Kouvolan rautatieasema, Kouvola järnvägsstation) is located in the city of Kouvola in Finland.

 The Kouvola railway station is an important crossing point station.
 It is located about 130 km from the Helsinki Central railway station.
 There is also a bus terminal by the station and together they form a travel centre.

 Kouvola is one of the busiest crossing points in Finnish railways.
 There is traffic to four directions: to Helsinki via Lahti, to Kotka, to Pieksämäki and Kuopio via Mikkeli, and to Luumäki, after which the track forks to two directions: to Joensuu via Lappeenranta, or to Russia via the Vainikkala border control station.
-The Kouvola railway station serves local trains, express trains, InterCity and InterCity² trains, and Pendolino trains.
+The Kouvola railway station serves local trains, express trains, InterCity trains, and Pendolino trains.

 The service to Vyborg and St. Petersburg was accelerated in 2010, with new Allegro trains operated by Karelian Trains.
 The travel time on high speed train between Kouvola and St. Petersburg is approximately 2 hours 15 minutes.
+The service was completely suspended in 2022 due to Russian invasion of Ukraine.

 Proposals exist to connect Kouvola to Helsinki via a new 106 km line, Itärata, through Porvoo and Helsinki Airport.

+Departure tracks

+Out of the tracks at Kouvola railway station, tracks 1, 3, 4, 6, 7, 9 and 10 have a platform for passenger trains.
+Tracks 2, 5 and 8 are used by trains (e. g. freight trains) that do not stop at the station.